DreamSpoon/AMH2B/README.md

 Repeat operation a number of times to get an animation, e.g. of a person walking.

 'Frame Count' can be increased to automatically apply Ratchet Hold multiple times.

+## Eyelid
+### Add Lid Look
+Use the settings given (e.g. eye bone names, rotation limits) to automatically add bone constraints to eyelids so that eyelids will move as eyes rotate up/down.

+The MHX rig has a "gaze" bone, which lets the user easily adjust eye rotations to "look at" a point in space.
+"Copy Rotation" bone constraints are added to eyelid bones to copy some of the rotation from the eye bones, so eyelid movement matches eye movement.

+## Eye Blink
+### Add Blink Track
+Use the blink settings (timing, bone names, and bone positions/rotations) to add "blink track" to active object.
+If a second object is also selected (must be a MESH type object), then a Shapekey on the MESH object can be keyframed for the "blink track", in addition to eye bone blink keyframes.

+The "closed" and "opened" states of the bones can be Set and Reset, independently.

+Blink settings can also be written (saved) to a textblock (view with the Text Editor within Blender).
+Blink settings can also be read (loaded) from a textblock in the Text Editor.

 ## Template
 ### Setup Material Swap - Rename Single